 Pro tip: Looking for a little bit of grunge?
 The physical fort is somewhat of a graffiti masterpiece.

-Tucked away on Goat Island, Gurney's Newport Resort + Marina affords water views in every direction.
-Commanding views of the Newport Bridge and the resort's onsite lighthouse, alongside their enchanting outdoor Lounge + Fire pit adorned in string lights, set the scene for some picturesque moments.
-The resident goats help, too.
+Tucked away on Goat Island, Newport Harbor Island Resort affords water views in every direction.
+Commanding views of the Newport Bridge and the resort's onsite lighthouse, alongside their enchanting outdoor lounge and fire pit adorned in string lights, set the scene for some picturesque moments.

 Ochre Court was designed by famed architect Richard Morris Hunt between 1888 and 1892 as a summer residence for New York real estate magnate Odgen Goelet and his family.
 The Beaux-Arts style mansion, residing on Newport's Cliff Walk overlooking the Atlantic Ocean, flaunts pointed arches, stained glass and gargoyles, and is said to have been inspired by medieval French Gothic style.